 Today, solar-powered pumps are increasingly used to supply water.
-And, solar-powered sensors are increasingly used to deliver it with less fuss and more precision than ever.
+In addition, solar-powered sensors are increasingly used to deliver it with less fuss and more precision than ever.

-In May, 2019, Forbes profiled a California startup focused on soil moisture monitoring.
-It manufactures solar-powered irrigation sensors fitted with soil probes.
+In May 2019, Forbes profiled a California startup that focuses on soil moisture monitoring.
+The company manufactures solar-powered irrigation sensors that are fitted with soil probes.
 In the past, growers spent many hours driving from field to field to monitor irrigation needs.
-Now, it’s possible to do it from one’s computer or smartphone.
+Now, it’s possible to monitor irrigation status remotely from one’s computer or smartphone.

-Decreased solar costs, innovative sensor technology and cloud-based communications are a perfect trifecta.
-The new technology is ideal for growers who want to take their irrigation systems to the next level.
+Decreased solar costs, innovative sensor technology, and cloud-based communications are a perfect trifecta.
+The new technology is ideal for growers who want to take their solar-powered irrigation system advantages to the next level.

-In one case study involving a 40-acre test plot, a California vegetable grower deployed the sensors.
+In one case study involving a 40-acre solar powered test plot, a California vegetable grower deployed the sensors.
 Water use declined six percent.
 Also, greenhouse gas emissions declined five percent.
-The grower also saved fuel ordinarily required to pump water and power trucks used to check the fields.
+The grower also saved fuel ordinarily required to pump water and power the trucks used to check the fields.

-The zero-maintenance, solar-powered sensors and soil probes are strategically placed at intervals across fields.
-There, they gather soil moisture data.
+The zero-maintenance, solar-powered sensors, and soil probes are strategically placed at intervals across fields where they can gather data relating to soil moisture.
 The sensors’ ultra-low-power long-range radio (LoRa) signals use very little power.
 There’s a single small solar cell on each sensor.
-It powers the system, even in low light.
+It powers the system — even in low light.

-Data is securely beamed to a communications hub via a secure LTE wireless network.
+Once data is collected by the sensors, this information is beamed to a communications hub via a secure LTE wireless network.
 A cloud-based application automatically analyzes the information.
-The grower controls irrigation timing based on the information received.
+The grower controls the timing of their solar irrigation system to their greatest advantage based on the information received.
 By stabilizing the moisture content of the soil, sensor-based irrigation systems can also increase yields.

-The Horticulture Innovation Lab at UC-Davis notes the advantages of solar-powered irrigation pumps.
-A solar-powered water delivery system cuts electricity costs and reduces labor requirements. .
+The Horticulture Innovation Lab at UC-Davis notes the advantages of solar-powered irrigation system pumps for cutting electricity costs and reducing labor requirements.

-A grower can create a cost-effective system comprised of photovoltaic (PV) panels, drip irrigation kits and 12-volt pumps.
+With the right assistance, growers can create a cost-effective system comprised of photovoltaic (PV) panels, drip irrigation kits, and 12-volt pumps.
 An effective filtration system is also essential for efficient operation.
 Solar pumps are particularly effective in both remote and hilly settings.

 The Horticulture Innovation Lab says a simple 50-watt solar panel can power a 12-volt pump.
 Such a pump is capable of moving 350-700 gallons of water per hour to a water storage tank.
 From there, gravity feeds the water to the drip irrigation system.

-The system makes use of materials typically available from local suppliers.
-Examples include storage tanks, filters, irrigation tape/tubing, wiring, piping, valves and fittings.
+Fortunately, the materials needed to build your solar irrigation system are typically available from local suppliers.
+Examples include storage tanks, filters, irrigation tape/tubing, wiring, piping, valves, and fittings.

 At Fruit Growers Supply, we’ve been devoted to meeting the needs of California’s growers since 1907.
 We offer commercial irrigation expertise that may benefit your operation.
-We design and install cutting-edge irrigation systems for growers.
-Once your system is in place, look to us for maintenance, parts and repairs.
+We design and install cutting-edge solar irrigation systems to provide more advantages to growers.
+Once your solar power California system is in place, look to us for maintenance, parts, and repairs.

-Fruit Growers Supply maintains convenient locations in Santa Paula, Woodlake, Porterville and Orange Cove.
+Fruit Growers Supply has convenient locations in Santa Paula, Woodlake, Porterville, and Orange Cove.
 We can also recommend sources for photovoltaic (PV) panels and other solar equipment.
-For further assistance, please call or contact us today.
+For further assistance, please call us at (909) 256-0118 or contact us online.